Marco Hernández: Boston Red Sox

 In 2017, Hernández sustained a left shoulder subluxation in a game in early May, and was added to the disabled list.
 In late May, he underwent season-ending surgery on his left shoulder.
-For the season, he appeared in 21 games with the 2017 Red Sox, batting .276 with no home runs and two RBIs.
+For the season, he appeared in 21 games with the 2017 Red Sox, batting .276 with no home runs and two RBI.

 Hernández left spring training in late February 2018, due to additional difficulty with his left shoulder.
 He was placed on the 60-day disabled list on March 29.
 He underwent surgery on his left shoulder on July 10, ending his season.
 He missed the entire 2018 season as a result.

 In 2019, the team placed Hernández on the 10-day injured list prior to Opening Day.
-On April 20, he was sent on a rehab assignment with the Class A-Advanced Salem Red Sox, and on April 25 was optioned to Salem.
-On May 18, he was assigned to Triple-A Pawtucket.
+On April 20, he was sent on a rehab assignment with the High-A Salem Red Sox, and on April 25 was optioned to Salem.
+On May 18, Hernández was assigned to Triple-A Pawtucket.
 Hernández was added to Boston's major league roster on June 8, when Mitch Moreland was placed on the injured list, and was optioned to Pawtucket on July 23, when Moreland returned.
 Hernández was recalled to Boston on August 2, returned to Pawtucket two days later, and again recalled to Boston on August 12.
-Overall with the 2019 Red Sox, Hernández appeared in 61 games, batting .250 with two home runs and 11 RBIs.
+Overall with the 2019 Red Sox, Hernández appeared in 61 games, batting .250 with two home runs and 11 RBI.
 After the season, Hernández played winter baseball in the Dominican Professional Baseball League.
 Hernández was non-tendered on December 2, 2019, and became a free agent.

-On December 4, Hernández re-signed with Boston on a one-year major league contract.
+On December 4, 2019, Hernández re-signed with Boston on a one-year major league contract.
 On January 10, 2020, Hernández was designated for assignment by the Red Sox; he was sent outright to Triple-A Pawtucket six days later.
-He was released by the team on August 30, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Hernández was released by the Red Sox organization on August 30.

 Chicago White Sox

-On January 6, 2021, it was announced that Hernández had been signed to a minor-league contract by the Chicago White Sox and was invited to spring training.
+On January 6, 2021, it was announced that Hernández had been signed to a minor league contract by the Chicago White Sox and was invited to spring training.
 He was assigned to the Triple-A Charlotte Knights.
-He elected free agency on November 7, 2021.
+In 97 appearances for Charlotte, Hernández batted .267/.286/.377 with five home runs and 34 RBI.
+He elected free agency following the season on November 7.

+Guerreros de Oaxaca

+On April 14, 2025, after three years of inactivity, Hernández signed with the Guerreros de Oaxaca of the Mexican League.
+In 17 appearances for Oaxaca, Hernández batted .238/.273/.405 with two home runs and six RBI.

+Olmecas de Tabasco

+On May 21, 2025, Hernández was traded to the Olmecas de Tabasco in exchange for Abraham Almonte.